cjeannoel2005/swe1-project/README.md

 - For this project, we decided to use Java with the Spring framework, as database implementation we decided to use SQLite
-- Click [here]{} to view the decisions we made regarding the technology stack, why we chose them, and the documentation.
+- Click [here]{/technologyRequirements.md} to view the decisions we made regarding the technology stack, why we chose them, and the documentation.

 ## **Project Gantt Chart**
 - The Gantt Chart for the following project is available to be seen [here]{} along with the deadlines.